 Cine Qua Non Lab holds script revision labs in English and Spanish allowing filmmakers from around the world the opportunity to develop and revise their feature-length narrative scripts in an intensive residential workshop that provides not only incredible feedback, but also a lifelong community of other like-minded filmmakers.
 Additionally, we believe that by bringing together a diverse group of filmmakers who have similar sensibilities about the kinds of films they want to make, the diversity will trigger new ideas, new formulas, and fresh perspectives for filmmaking.

 Cine Qua Non Lab was born out of Villa d’Acqua, an artists’ space created in 2001.
 During its first years of operation, Villa d’Acqua hosted, in an informal way, several Mexican independent filmmakers who wanted a quiet space to work on their projects.
 Some of the visitors over those years included Agustín Tapia and Anna Soler (directors) for Los días sin Joyce; Ricardo Benet (writer) for Noticias lejanas; Lourdes Villagómez (animator) for Greatest Hits; Roberto Hurtado (music composer) for Noticias lejanas and Un bel morir; and Elena Pardo (editor) for Lila Downs’ videos.

 In 2008, a pilot workshop for screenwriters was held in Villa d’Acqua at the initiative of Jesús Pimentel Melo, Ladimer Haluke and Sarita Khurana.
 Five filmmakers from Columbia University took part in this workshop — Jeannie Donohoe (USA), Jesús Pimentel Melo (Mexico), Julie Buck (USA), Luis Trelles (Puerto Rico) and Sarita Khurana (USA/India).
 For most of them, it was their first trip to Mexico and their first contact with the Mexican culture.
 The result was a one-week workshop with daily sessions of four hours to work on storylines and scripts for both short films and feature films.
-The workshop was very successful, since three of the scripts were produced the following year: What Remains, by Sarita Khurana (2010); Public, by Jeannie Donohoe (2010); and Miramelinda, by Luis Trelles and Jesús Pimentel Melo (2010).
+The workshop was very successful, since three of the scripts were produced the following year: What Remains, by Sarita Khurana (2010); Public, by Jeannie Donohoe (2010); and Miramelinda, by Jesús Pimentel Melo and Luis Trelles (2010).